 Knives, chopping boards, cool boxes and of course cutlery is a must too…

 This is another very important thing that you will need to decide before you leave for your trip.
 How exactly do you plan on cooking;

 On sticks over the open fire – this would be foods such as sausages and marshmallows and anything else you can shove onto a stick.
-Although I am sure it will all be yummy and of course every camp fire should include toasted marshmallows, this method does not lend to nice and nutritious foods.
+Although I am sure it will all be yummy and of course every camp fire should include toasted marshmallows, this method does not lend to nice and nutritious foods however.